Azure/iot-operations-sdks/doc/reference/command-api.md

 For this reason, we elect to utilize QoS1 with a client-provided timeout and a server-side cache to:

-1. de-duplicate requests from the point-of-view of the executor !. re-play the same response for request that have already been served within the timeout window.
+1. De-duplicate requests from the point-of-view of the executor!.
+Replay the same response for request that have already been served within the timeout window.

 These are the immediate needs for RPC service.
 The cache will be later extended with a concept of freshness along the lines of CoAP caching model descripted in RFC 7252 - The Constrained Application Protocol (CoAP) (https://www.rfc-editor.org/rfc/rfc7252.html#page-42).